MicrosoftDocs/defender-docs/defender-endpoint/run-analyzer-macos-linux.md

 - report.html

   Description: The main HTML output file that contains the findings and guidance that the analyzer script run on the machine can produce.
+This file is generated only when running the Python-based version of the client analyzer tool.

 - mde_diagnostic.zip